ccarocean/lidar-read/README.rst

 -------
 This program runs on a raspberry pi and reads data from a Garmin LiDAR-Lite v3HP.
 It initially configures the LiDAR to the correct settings, and then takes data at a rate close to 200Hz.
 Every minute it sends a post api request to the web server located on cods.colorado.edu where the data is stored and analyzed.
-The data is also stored onboard the raspberry pi as a backup.
 This program also blinks an LED to show someone that it is running just by looking at the system.